 - What are the benefits of achieving a Microsoft Certification?

-Microsoft Certification is an industry standard that is recognized worldwide.
+Microsoft Certification is an industry standard that is recognised worldwide.
 After you earn your Microsoft Certification, you have access to a number of benefits, which can be found on your benefits and exams dashboard.

 - What will I find on the benefits and exams dashboard and who has access?